RSCJacksonLab/landscapy/docs/cookbook/graph-construction/diffusion-semantics.md

 matrix.
 Embedding diffusion obtains sparse `W` from an RBF kernel evaluated only on the symmetric union of directed kNN candidates.
-Evolutionary diffusion exponentiates the symmetric length-normalized log-odds scores with a single global numerical shift; it does not apply row-dependent score shifts.
+Evolutionary diffusion exponentiates the symmetric length-normalized log-odds scores with a single global numerical shift.
+It does not apply row-dependent score shifts.

 For embedding diffusion, `k` is the number of non-self candidates requested per row. `tiebuffer` asks the backend for additional hits, which are reranked in the declared exact geometry; only extra hits tied at the kth exact distance enter `W`.
 BallTree and flat FAISS define an exact candidate universe.
-HNSW and IVF FAISS define an approximate candidate universe, so missed exact neighbours can change the support of `W`; subsequent RBF evaluation and diffusion are exact conditional on that returned universe.
+HNSW and IVF FAISS define an approximate candidate universe, so missed exact neighbours can change the support of `W`.
+Subsequent RBF evaluation and diffusion are exact conditional on that returned universe.
 Graph metadata records the backend, index, tie rule, and whether candidate selection was approximate.